Spc-Marcus/M2-IDM-PROJET/README.md

 }
 ```

+> [!NOTE]
-**N.B.**: If you have made changes on the syntax, the equivalent AST with your syntax is your test.
+> If you have made changes on the syntax, the equivalent AST with your syntax is your test.

 ## Part 3 - Executable modeling